Choosing the Best Supplement for You

 Guardion Health Sciences

 Eating a nutritious diet is critical for the eyes to get the vitamins and minerals they need for optimal health and visual function.
 But the average American diet does not include enough of the nutrient-rich foods that are good for the eyes.
-Medical foods are an excellent alternative to diet to help delay or prevent diseases like macular degeneration.
+Medical Foods are an excellent addition to diet to help reduce the risk of progression of eye diseases support eye health.

 Eye-Healthy Vitamins and Minerals